FANWING

 Horsepower requirements for an Ultralight FanWing

 The latest model takes off with approximately 20 grams/watt of power into the rotor.
 This ratio gives 15kg/ hp or 33 pounds of lift per horsepower.
 All indications are that this efficiency will improve as the size is increased and as the blade and wing shapes are improved.
 In the wind-tunnel tests at Imperial College some designs achieved 28 grams/watt.
-A 400 kg gross weight FanWing aircraft will probably fly with 40 hp.
+A 400 kg gross weight FanWing aircraft could possibly fly with 40 hp.

 Vibration of the rotor